rithik-t/rithik-t/README.md

-# Hey, I’m Rithikx 💻
+# Hey, I’m Ritthik 💻
 ### IT Enthusiast | Cybersecurity Explorer | Problem Solver

 🔐 Passionate About Securing & Innovating in the Digital World